Tips for Veterans in County Jails

 “As the national leader, Justice For Vets will aggressively advocate for Veterans Treatment Courts and mobilize the public to take action to join us in ensuring that no veteran is left behind.”

-But they will won’t help your vet.
-An attorney for them said it this way when asked by the father of a vet charged with a crime:
+But they will won’t help you with YOUR vet.
+When asked by the father of a vet charged with a crime, their attorney said:

 “Justice for Vets ….does not intervene or advise on cases of individual veterans.
 While they conduct trainings that deal with mentoring within Veterans Treatment Courts (in-court), they do not do so for peer support for incarcerated veterans.”